sRanay/tp/docs/DeveloperGuide.md

 - `UI`: The UI of the App.
 - `Parser`: Formats the user's input
 - `Command`: Command's logic and execution
+- `Storage`: Storage of data of the App

 ### UI component